mvolkmann/blog/src/meteor.md

 but Methods can also be used for this purpose.

 Methods can also be used to perform CRUD operations on SQL databases.
-In this case it makes sense for the methods on only reside on the server and for them to return data needed by the client.
+In this case it makes sense for the methods to only reside on the server and for them to return data needed by the client.

 To implement Methods,